Kehinde-O/Cse341crud-project/AUTHENTICATION_SETUP.md

    - Check that you're including the Bearer token in the Authorization header
    - Ensure the token hasn't expired

-3. **Google OAuth not working**
+3. **GitHub OAuth not working**
-   - Verify your Google OAuth credentials in the `.env` file
+   - Verify your GitHub OAuth credentials in the `.env` file
-   - Check that your callback URL is correctly configured in Google Cloud Console
+   - Check that your callback URL is correctly configured in GitHub Developer Settings

 4. **Rate limiting errors**
    - Wait for the rate limit window to reset (15 minutes)